Master in Atmospheric Sciences

 Practical information from the study advisor

 To be able to apply for our Master's programme, you will need a Bachelor's degree in Atmospheric Science, Physics, Mathematics, Earth Sciences or related fields.
 You will then have to start the admission process through the Admission Department of our University.
 Detailed information is available in Deutsch and English, respectively.
 Note that procedures vary for EU and non-EU citizens, and whether you have a Bachelor's degree from the University of Innsbruck, another Austrian University, or from abroad.
-Your application can and will only be processed after your Bachelor's degree documents are available!
-Application deadlines are given here.
+Your application can and will only be processed after your Bachelor's degree documents are available! and must be submitted before the specific deadline.
 The regular deadline is usually 3-4 weeks before the start of the semester.
 Under special conditions, an application is still possible afterwards.
 We encourage you to apply even if your Bachelor's degree is not in Atmospheric Science (or Meteorology).
 In this case, the admission procedure takes longer.
 You should submit your application at least two months prior to the start of the Semester.

 After having examined your application the Associate Dean of Studies will make the final decision whether you have the prerequisites for the programme or whether you will have to take additional courses parallel to your regular classes.
 Admission is not possible if you do not have at least 20 ECTS points in the core subjects of mathematics (linear algebra, calculus, partial differential equations), at least 12 ECTS points in physics and/or chemistry, and at least 2 ECTS from a programming course (python preferred but other languages also accepted).